 At BestReviews, we take pride in our ability to break down and analyze a product’s every aspect.
-We use that data to compile our product matrix, above, where you will find our top picks for the five best products on the market.
+We use that data to compile our product list, above, where you will find our top picks for the five best products on the market.

 We never accept free samples from manufacturers, so our selections and product reviews are free of bias.
 And we use our research to identify what shoppers need to know to make a smart purchase.

 If you want to know how boxing gloves differ and how to pick the best pair for you, just keep reading.

 Different types of fighting require different gloves.
 So what are the differences between boxing gloves and other fighting gloves?

 Boxing gloves are made exclusively for boxing.
 They have greater padding distribution and support throughout the hand and wrist area than other types of fighting gloves.
 Boxing gloves are solidly constructed, which ensures they will last a long time.
 Boxing gloves are longer than Muay Thai gloves (see below) for additional wrist support.